mendix/docs/content/refguide/project-settings.md

 {{% alert type="warning" %}}

-[Deprecated] The use of a ZIP file to configure a app's theme is deprecated.
+[Deprecated] The use of a ZIP file to configure an app's theme is deprecated.
 A [UI resources package](ui-resources-package) is the preferred method of sharing themes.

 {{% /alert %}}